fuwjax/daft/README.md

     metalsmith {"/project": "children/first"}

-Of if you just want to use all the defaults (rarely possible)
+Of if you just want to use all the defaults

     metalsmith {}